xyfJASON/competitive-programming-template/README.md

-# Template-for-CP
+# Template-for-Competitive-Programming
- This is a collection of my templates used for Competitive Programming.
+ This is a collection of my templates used for competitive programming.

 <br>